Governor of Anguilla

-The Governor of Anguilla is the representative of the monarch in the British Overseas Territory of Anguilla.
-The Governor is appointed by the monarch on the advice of the British government.
-The Governor is the highest authority on Anguilla, but daily business is handled by local Anguillan elected officials.
-The main role of the Governor is to appoint the Premier of Anguilla.
+The governor of Anguilla is the representative of the monarch in the British Overseas Territory of Anguilla.
+The governor is appointed by the monarch on the advice of the Government of the United Kingdom.
+The governor is the highest authority on Anguilla, but daily business is handled by local Anguillan elected officials.
+The main role of the governor is to appoint the premier of Anguilla.

-The Governor's official residence is Government House at Old Ta.
-The Governor has her own flag: the Union Flag defaced with the Coat of Arms of Anguilla.
+The governor's official residence is Government House at Old Ta.
+The governor has her own flag: the Union Flag defaced with the coat of arms of Anguilla.

-The current Governor is Dileeni Daniel-Selvaratnam, who was sworn in on 18 January 2021.
+The current governor is Julia Crouch, who was sworn in on 11 September 2023.